AWS S3 Encryption

 4. An organization policy states that all encryption keys must be automatically rotated every 12 months.
 Which AWS Key Management Service (KMS) key type should be used to meet this requirement?
 (Select TWO)

-1. AWS managed Customer Master Key (CMK) (Now supports every year.
-It was every 3 years before.)
+1. AWS managed Customer Master Key (CMK) (Automatically rotated every year.)

 3. Customer managed CMK with imported key material